mrpsharp/mrpsharp.org/upper-shell/discovery-of-the-nucleus.md

 ---
 # The discovery of the nucleus (Cambridge Physics)

 All the following refer to the pages at [Cambridge Outreach](http://www.cambridgephysics.org).
+Choose the sections that match the titles below from the multicoloured icons on the lower left part of the screen.

 ## J.J.
 Thomson's discovery of the electron